-Note, Physics Today, Scientific American, trade jour-

-nals and textbooks are important sources of information and should be cited when relevant, but they are not considered research sources.
+Note, Physics Today, Scientific American, trade journals and textbooks are important sources of information and should be cited when relevant, but they are not considered archival research articles.

 The literature listing must be written using a standard technical formatting scheme (such as in Physical Review Letters, e.g., Authors, Journal name, volume, pages, year).
 However, because this is a student paper be sure to include the Title of the articles and sources, and avoid abbreviations for the journal title.